Quick Answer

 The TikTok Free Lead Formula

 Post a before/after video with the text overlay "I can transform your [bathroom/kitchen/garden], quote link in bio."
 Pin it to your profile.
-Link your bio to a WhatsApp booking link or a simple landing page.
+Link your bio to a WhatsApp booking link or a simple landing page that actually converts.
 TikTok creators in the trades consistently report inbound enquiries from viewers who watched a video weeks earlier and finally decided to reach out.

 Facebook for UK Tradespeople